tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 {% include activity.html %}

+Quiz yourself to see how much you remember.
 What do the following parameters mean?

 * `-i`
 * `-H`